kggibson1/BacStroke_Gibson_etal/README.md

 ## Before running

-A few simple checks can prevent most user errors.

-First, ensure that all quantities are supplied in SI units.
+All quantities should be in SI units.
 Lengths should be specified in metres, times in seconds, densities in kg m(^{-3}), viscosities in Pa s and diffusion coefficients in their standard SI units.

-Second, ensure that the initial position lies inside the clinostat geometry,
+Ensure that the initial position lies inside the clinostat dimensions,

 $R_{\mathrm{inner}} < \sqrt{x^2+y^2} < R_{\mathrm{outer}}$,